LEGAL NATURE OF ANNOTATIONS AND DECLARATIONS IN THE LAND REGISTRY RECORD

 Real estate property, resources, or easement rights owned by public legal entities and institutions cannot be expropriated by another public legal entity or institution.
 However, it is possible for one administration’s property to be transferred to another administration through a different procedure.

-b) Be subjected to seizure or other real rights.
+b) Cannot be encumbered with mortgages or other real rights.

-However, subject to the provision of paragraph (e), sales and transactions due to death, retirement, transfer of duty, and mortgage debts owed to the Turkish Real Estate Credit Bank or other institutions providing housing loans are not subject to these restrictions.”
+However, the provision in item (e) does not apply in cases of death, retirement, transfer of duty, or sales due to mortgages held by the Turkish Real Estate Credit Bank or other institutions providing housing loans.

-According to this law, the phrase “restricted according to Law No. 775” is added to the title deed of the properties allocated.
-The meaning of this phrase is that the property cannot be transferred or assigned in any way for a period of ten years from the date of allocation, and no rights, including limited real rights, can be established on the property.
+According to this law, the annotation “Subject to Law No. 775” is placed on the land registry of the allocated properties.
+The meaning of this annotation is that the property cannot be transferred or assigned in any way for 10 years from the allocation date, and no rights, including limited real rights, can be established on the property.
 When encountering these encumbrances on real estate in title search in Turkey it should be noted.

 The management plan outlines the management style, intended use and form of the property, the fees that will be charged by the manager and inspector, and other aspects of management.
 These annotations on property do not legally prevent the sale of the property and do not negatively impact the saleability of the property.
 This kind of encumbrances on real estate is common annotations seen in property record search in Turkey.